-Eric Poe serves as chief operating officer and complex claims litigation officer for NJ PURE, Silver Rock Risk Solutions and CURE Auto Insurance.
+Eric Poe serves as complex claims litigation officer for NJ PURE, Silver Rock Risk Solutions and as chief operator officer for CURE Auto Insurance.
 As a licensed active New Jersey attorney and certified public accountant, Mr. Poe oversees all complex and catastrophic claims for NJ PURE and Silver Rock Risk Solutions, which has enabled both companies to be recognized as two of the most aggressive defense-oriented medical malpractice insurers in the state.

 As a recognized commentator in the insurance field, Mr. Poe has testified before the United States House of Representatives in Washington D.C., the New Jersey Senate and Assembly, the Florida Office of Insurance Regulation, the New Hampshire Legislature as well as before the National Coalition of Insurance Commissioners.
 In addition, Mr. Poe is an accredited CME presenter for physicians and is a published author in the field of medical malpractice insurance.
 Mr. Poe has also appeared nationally on CNBC, Fox Business News, and regionally on ABC, CBS, NBC and WPHL as an authority in the field of insurance.